tbrowder/PDF-Writer/README.md

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2020 Tom Browder
+Copyright 2020-2021 Tom Browder

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you can redistribute it or modify it under the Artistic License 2.0.